Letruska: 2021: five-year-old season

 Gutierrez had instructed jockey Irad Ortiz Jr. that even if Letruska broke poorly, he should get in front and "make the others think".
-After Monomoy Girl took the lead in midstretch, Gutierrez was satisfied with getting second place.
-"I didn't see the picture very clearly", he said.
+After Monomoy Girl took the lead in midstretch, Gutierrez was satisfied with presumably getting second place.
+"I didn't see the picture very clearly," he said.
 "I went carefully to check the replay and I thought, 'Oops, we won.'
 For me, this is incredible because I come from a small racetrack in Mexico City.
 This horse started her career there.
 We had the confidence to send her here and she started to improve, improve and improve."

 Letruska then shipped to New York for the Ogden Phipps Stakes, part of the undercard for the Belmont Stakes held on June 5.
 She became the post-time favorite after Swiss Skydiver was scratched due to a fever.
 She again faced Shedaresthedevil, this time at equal weights of 122 pounds.
-Letruska soon took the early lead with Shedaresthedevil half a length back on her outside.
-Letruska started to open her lead turning into the stretch and won easily by 2 3/4 lengths.
+Letruska took the early lead with Shedaresthedevil half a length back on her outside.
+Letruska started to open her lead turning into the stretch and won by 2 3/4 lengths.

-"This is back-to-back Grade I wins", noted Gutierrez.
+"This is back-to-back Grade I wins," noted Gutierrez.
 "She showed her potential.
 This is a speed horse that can run long distances.
 Today, she confirmed what we saw in the Apple Blossom.
 She's progressed with age and taking the blinkers off.
 She ran like a big horse."

 On June 26, Letruska continued her winning streak in the Fleur de Lis Stakes at Churchill Downs on June 26.
 She went straight to the lead and set moderate fractions before opening up in the stretch to win by 5 3/4 lengths.
 The win established her position at the top of the older female division and had Gutierrez considering a race against male horses.
-"I was just sitting on her", said jockey José Ortiz.
+"I was just sitting on her," said jockey José Ortiz.

 After the win, Letruska moved to the head of the NTRA Top Thoroughbred Poll that ranks North American racehorses in training.
-She was later passed by Knicks Go after he won the Whitney Stakes in early August, but remained the clear leader in the female division.
+She was later passed by Knicks Go after he won the Whitney Stakes in early August but remained the clear leader in the female division.